Stantonbury

-Stantonbury is a district and civil parish of Milton Keynes, Buckinghamshire, England, situated roughly 2 mi north of Central Milton Keynes.
+Stantonbury is a district and civil parish of Milton Keynes, Buckinghamshire, England, situated roughly 2 mi north of the city centre.
 The toponym Stanton is derived from an Old English term for "stone-built farmstead" and the bury element from the French family Barri who held it in 1235.
 The original Stantonbury is a deserted medieval village now known as Stanton Low; the Stantonbury name has been reused for the modern district at the heart of the civil parish.

 Civil parish

 As well as Stantonbury itself, the civil parish of Stantonbury includes the districts of Bancroft and Bancroft Park, Blue Bridge, Bradville and Linford Wood.
 The population of the parish of Stantonbury grew from 19 at the 1971 census to 3,938 according to the 1981 census.
 By the time of the 2001 census its population had reached 9,010.
 At the 2011 census, it had 10,084 people.